A lot or a little?

 What parents need to know

-Parents need to know that the teens in this movie are inseparable from their video phones and sometimes border on voyeurism with their exploitation of peers' embarrassing moments.
-In one scene, for instance, a girl snaps a photo of her classmate's partially exposed thong underwear and emails it to the entire student body to humiliate her.
+Parents need to know that Picture This! is a 2008 movie in which an unpopular teen must outwit her overly-protective father in order to make it to a party thrown by a popular boy who is starting to like her.
+The teens are inseparable from their video phones and sometimes border on voyeurism with their exploitation of peers' embarrassing moments.
+In one scene, for instance, a girl snaps a photo of her classmate's partially-exposed thong underwear and emails it to the entire student body to humiliate her.
+There's frequent bullying, often with the help of relatively-new-at-the time cell phone technology; the main bully gets her comeuppance, but not in a way that punishes bullying, but instead via "a taste of her own medicine."
+Reckless driving -- lead character drives through traffic covering her eyes while lying to her dad about not driving.
+Teen drinking at a party.
+Cursing includes "crap," "damn," "ass," "boobsicles."
+Some brands mentioned.
 While there's nothing beyond a kiss and slow dances to see, teens use terms like "do her and dump her" and "hump and dump" to refer to potential casual sex.
 The main character's rebellious teen behavior (sneaking out to attend a party, lying to parents, etc.) is cast in a humorous light, but she does learn valuable lessons about listening to her conscience.

 - Parents say